markdf95/PS2/README.md

   I didn't have time to build an installer for the web service or client so here is eveything.

-  I've upload screen shots of the folder structure to recreate the VS2017 solution folder hierarchy.
+  I've uploaded a screen shot of the project folder structure to recreate the VS2017 solution folder hierarchy.